 Mission

-The VISION of ELLLC is to support EFAD in achieving the highest quality of education and learning for the dietetic workforce in Europe.
+The mission of ELLLC is to ensure that the under- and post-graduate education of dietitians is of the highest standard, to enhance the individual dietitian’s practice through education and continuous professional development (CPD) and to support EFAD in achieving the highest quality of education and learning for the dietetic workforce in Europe.

 Aim

-- 2. Using best practice of member Associations and Higher Education Institutions (HEIs) advise on mechanisms for embedding Lifelong Learning for dietitians working and studying within Europe
+2. Best Practices and Advice: Leveraging best practices from Member Associations and Higher Education Institutions (HEIs) to guide mechanisms that integrate Lifelong Learning for dietitians operating and studying within Europe.

 Who we are